 The structure of our program has three phases.
 Our first annual meeting, the "Anti-Educational Summit" will invite the mentors to speak and participants to meet their teammates and share their questions/hypotheses while formulating plans for collaborative projects to develop throughout the year.
 The teams will work on these projects for several months with the guidance of their mentors until the second in-person "METIORic Progress" meeting, where participants will have the opportunity to further develop their projects.
-Participants will complete their work/grant proposals and submit projects on an internal deadline.
-The METIOR Committee will select a collaborative project of a team including at least 1 basic scientist, 1 clinician, and 1 industry expert.
-The winning team will present their grant proposal as part of the Early Career Session at SITC 2018.
-During the conference, the cohort of the first Incubator will serve as mentors to the ensuing year’s Incubator cohort.
+The incubator program will culminate with the presentation of collaborative research projects at SITC 2018.
+The grant proposals presented can then be used in applications for external funding.
+Our goal is to have the cohort of the first Incubator serve as mentors to the ensuing year’s Incubator cohort.
 This format will allow participants to develop longitudinal relationships with mentors in the field, and will create a network of young investigators across specialties, embedding more translational work into the fabric of their training.
 We plan for the incubator to have a long and sustainable life, which is why during the ensuing year we will research additional funding sources and potential university partners to support subsequent years of the METIOR program.

-The following young investigators comprise the member roster for The METIOR Incubatory of the SITC Sparkathon 2017 Cohort.
+The following young investigators comprise the member roster for The METIOR Incubator of the SITC Sparkathon 2017 Cohort.

 Tel: +1 414 271 2456 | Fax: +1 414 276 3349 | Email: firstname.lastname@example.org